Walmart, Meal Planner

 To build the app, we partnered with an external dev team located in the UK.
 The main challenge at this point was to figure out how many of the initially planned features we could implement in the first iteration, given the time and budget constraints.

-I worked with Strategy, D&V, and DevOps teams to create a user flow for MVP 1.0 of Meal Planner.
+I worked with Strategy, Design & Validation, and DevOps teams to create a user flow for the MVP of Meal Planner.

 Where is Meal Planner?